Australian Open: Open era

 Before the Melbourne Park stadium era, tournament dates fluctuated as well, in particular in the early years because of the climate of each site or exceptional events.
 For example, the 1919 tournament was held in January 1920 (the 1920 tournament was played in March) and the 1923 tournament in Brisbane took place in August when the weather was not too hot and wet.
 After a first 1977 tournament was held in December 1976 – January 1977, the organisers chose to move the next tournament forward a few days, then a second 1977 tournament was played (ended on 31 December), but this failed to attract the best players.

 From 1982 to 1985, the tournament was played in mid-December.
-Then it was decided to move the next tournament to mid-January (January 1987), which meant no tournament was organized in 1986.
+Then it was decided to move the next tournament to mid-January (January 1987), which meant no tournament was organised in 1986.
 Since 1987, the Australian Open date has not changed (except for 2021, when it was postponed by three weeks to February due to the COVID-19 pandemic).
 Some top players, including Roger Federer and Rafael Nadal, have said in the past that the tournament is held too soon after the Christmas and New Year holidays, and expressed a desire to consider shifting the tournament to February.
 Such a change, however, would move the tournament outside Australia's summer school holiday period, potentially impacting attendance figures.

+Prior to 1996, the Australian Open rewarded fewer ATP rankings points than the other three Grand Slam tournaments.
+The reason cited by the ATP was the prize money offered by the Australian Open was far less than the other three majors.